Winter 2014 - January to April 2014 - Updated 2014-04-12 22:37 EDT

 [...etc...]

 then your source pathname is NOT correct.
-If you are not using the dry-run option, you have to remove the abcd0001
+If you are not

-directory from the backup
+abcd0001 directory from the backup account and re-read

-course notes PDF.
 The pathnames transferred should look similar to this:

 sending incremental file list